 That really depends on your partner, but according to a lot of guys, you can never go wrong with black boxer briefs.
 They’re nice and figure-hugging without making your member look underwhelming.
 Black hides most stains and it’s very appealing and slimming, too.

 How do I clean and store my underwear?

 It’s best to consult your underwear’s care instructions first before doing anything.
 But your best bet is not to wash in overly hot water and let it air-dry instead of machine-drying it.
 If you plan on using your washing machine, place your underwear in a washing machine-safe bag and hang to dry in a cool, dry place.
 Also, to keep moths away from your clothes, store your underwear with lavender or cedarwood.

 My crotch area is always itchy since I bought a new pair of boxers/underwear.
 What should I do?

 You should first go to the doctor.
-If your doctor rules out every other disease and points the cause to your new underwear, your new pair might be a little too tight, not washed properly, or made of material you’re allergic to.
+If your doctor rules out every other disease and points the cause to your new underwear, your new pair might be a little too tight, not washed properly, or made of a material you’re allergic to.
 Read over our guide and research some more so you’d avoid this scenario in the future.

 What should I do with old and worn underwear?
 Should I just donate it?

 No, underwear is not something you’d want to donate.
 If your underwear doesn’t fit well or has holes in it, it’s time to let it go.
 Upcycling may be an option, so looking into your local community’s upcycling facility may help you choose what to do with it.

 Boxers really are one of the comfiest types of underwear there is on the market, and there are so many types and materials to choose from.
 We hope that after reading this, you’re planning to buy a fresh pair soon.
 As always, good luck!